 Economic Environment(0 = best, 30 = worst)

 Press freedom has strong foundations in American law.
 The federal constitution explicitly protects freedom of the press and expression, and this protection has been reinforced by numerous state laws and court decisions.
-The Supreme Court has repeatedly issued decisions that take an expansive view of freedom of expression and of the press.
-In particular, court decisions have given broad protection to the press from libel or defamation suits that involve commentary on public figures, although libel remains a criminal offense in a number of states.
+The Supreme Court has on many occasions ruled in favor of press freedom, and courts have given broad protection to the press from libel and defamation suits that involve commentary on public figures, although libel remains a criminal offense in a number of states.
 In May, New York State adopted legislation giving writers protection from libel judgments in countries whose laws are inconsistent with America’s free speech tradition.
 The measure, known as Rachel’s Law, was passed after an American author, Rachel Ehrenfeld, was sued in a British court by an individual she discussed in her book on terrorism funding.
 A similar bill has been introduced in the U.S. Congress.
 The administration of President George W. Bush had come under criticism for a 2003 executive order that enabled the executive branch to delay the release of documents under the Freedom of Information Act and to reclassify previously released information.
-At the end of 2007, however, Bush signed into law a revised Freedom of Information Act that will expedite the document request process and provide mediation in cases where a federal agency is reluctant to release material.
+At the end of 2007, however, Bush signed into law a revised Freedom of Information Act that is intended to expedite the document request process and provide mediation in cases where a federal agency is reluctant to release material.

-Media coverage of political affairs is aggressive and in some cases excessively partisan.
-The press itself is frequently a source of controversy, with conservatives and supporters of the Bush administration accusing the media of antiadministration bias and liberals accusing the press of timidity in its coverage of hot-button issues like torture and the war in Iraq.
-The appearance of enhanced polarization is driven to some degree by the growing influence of blog sites, many of which are aggressively partisan.
+Media coverage of political affairs is aggressive and in some cases partisan.
+The press itself is frequently a source of controversy, with conservatives and supporters of the Bush administration accusing the media of anti-administration bias, and liberals accusing the press of timidity in its coverage of hot-button issues like torture and the war in Iraq.
+The appearance of enhanced polarization is driven to some degree by the growing influence of blogs, many of which are aggressively partisan.
 Nonetheless, most American newspapers make a serious effort to keep a wall of separation between news reporting, commentary, and editorials.
 Ironically, the trend toward fewer family-owned newspapers and more newspapers under corporate control has contributed to a less partisan, if blander, editorial tone.
 In recent years, cable television stations that focus on news and public affairs have gained substantial viewership.
 These outlets are more openly partisan than the three major television networks.
 In recent years, reporters from several prominent newspapers, including the New York Times, the Washington Post, and the Wall Street Journal, have published investigative articles that called into question various aspects of the Bush administration’s counterterrorism policies and its conduct of the Iraq war.
 Articles have included details of prisoner abuse in Iraq, extraordinary renditions and “ghost prisoners,” allegations of prisoner abuse at Guantanamo, and similar issues related to national security policy.

 The media in the United States are overwhelmingly under private ownership.
 Nevertheless, National Public Radio (NPR), an entity funded partly by the government and partly by private contributions, enjoys a substantial audience.
-From time to time, conservatives have accused NPR of a liberal bias in its coverage, and Republicans have occasionally tried to reduce funding for the network or eliminate it altogether.
-More recently, controversy over NPR has abated and congressional funding has been approved by substantial margins.
 By law, radio and television airwaves are considered public property and are leased to private stations, which determine content.
 The Federal Communications Commission (FCC) is charged with administering licenses and reviewing content to ensure that it complies with federal limits on indecent or offensive material.
 On several occasions, the FCC has issued fines against radio and television outlets for what the agency deemed acts of indecency.